Dwarf1er/pyminiweb/README.md

 # pyminiweb

-`pyminiweb` is a mini web framework built to experiment with making my a web framework more-or-less from scratch.
+`pyminiweb` is a mini web framework built to experiment with making my own web framework more-or-less from scratch.

 - [pyminiweb](#pyminiweb)
   - [Installation](#installation)